eedeebee/managing-software-development/README.md

         - Your job is to aligh and empower your team
         - You also need to assess and provide feedback
         - The higher you go the more communication and time matter
+        - Managing is not just being a stronger engineer

     - Building happy teams
         - Mission, Motivation
+        - Inhereting a team vs hiring a team
         - Two foci - org/bus objectives and individual learning/growth
         - Leading
         - Hiring